tc39/proposal-ses/README.md

 making the SES-shim implementation strategy even more expensive.
-However, we can avoid this large per-page expense by making SES a standard part of the platform, so that an appropriately confined execution environment can be provided natively.
+However, we can avoid this large per-page expense by making SES a standard part of the platform, so that an appropriately confined execution environment is provided natively.
 Any necessary preamble computation need only be done once per browser startup as part of the browser implementation.
 The mission of this document is to specify an API and a strategy for incorporating SES into the